franciscoantoniosousa/franciscoantoniosousa/README.md

 Software Developer
 ------------------

 I'm a passionate Software Developer with over three years of experience in building high-performance applications, with a special focus on gaming, augmented reality, and graphics engines.
-My journey began in game development, where I quickly discovered my love for crafting efficient systems and immersive digital experiences. 🎮 What I Do I specialize in: Building Performance-Critical Applications: I love making systems run fast and smooth.
+My journey began in game development, where I quickly discovered my love for crafting efficient systems and immersive digital experiences.

+🎮 What I Do <\br>
+I specialize in:
+Building Performance-Critical Applications:
+I love making systems run fast and smooth.
 Gaming, Augmented Reality & Graphics Engines: From immersive AR applications to game engines, I enjoy pushing visual and technical boundaries.
-Optimization & Problem Solving: Tackling complex challenges and refining performance is what I thrive on. 💻 Tech I Love Working With Programming Languages: C#, C++ Graphics & Tools: OpenCV, OpenGL, DirectX Workflow Essentials: CI/CD, Git, multithreading, memory management 🌱 Always Growing I’m constantly exploring new technologies to create efficient, engaging, and fun software experiences.
+Optimization & Problem Solving: Tackling complex challenges and refining performance is what I thrive on. 💻 Tech I Love Working With Programming Languages: C#, C++ Graphics & Tools: OpenCV, OpenGL, DirectX Workflow Essentials: CI/CD, Git, multithreading, memory management

+🌱 Always Growing I’m constantly exploring new technologies to create efficient, engaging, and fun software experiences.
 My goal is to keep innovating and building systems that captivate users.
 Let’s connect—I’d love to chat with other devs who share my passion for gaming and cutting-edge tech!

 * 🌍  I'm based in Lisbon, Lisboa, PRT
 * 🖥️  See my portfolio at [https://franciscoantoniosousa.github.io/](http://franciscoantoniosousa.github.io/)